Location - Paluma Range National Park, Queensland, Australia.

 The walk is about 12 km in total.
 The middle section between the Bambaroo Track and Waterfall Creek will take most of the day.
 It will take all day so don't expect to be back in Townsville before 6pm.
 You'll need to request permission from the property owner at the end of Zammits Road.

 You'll need a day pack with

 - 3L of water for the walk in.
 The water in the creek should fine to drink without sterilising it but do so at your own risk.
 You may also want to keep a bottle of water in the car at the bottom.

 - Food and snacks for the day.

 - Secateurs - for cutting vines and vegetation

 - Shoes; I recommend shoes that have grip on wet granite rocks and drain & dry quickly.
-Can take two pairs of shoes, one for the wet stuff and the other for rock hopping - it's up to you.

 - 60m rope, harness, rappel / belay device, prusik and carabineer as an extra safety precaution.

 - A headlight in case you go into the night.

 - An extra set of clothes to leave in the car at the bottom.